pyvista/pyvista-tutorial/README.md

 0. Getting Started - PyVista for 3D Visualization within Python.
 (10 min for talk, 10 min for exercise)

-1. Basic usage - Reading and plotting 3D data using built-in mesh data and external files.
+1. Basic usage - Reading and plotting 3D data using `examples` module and external files.
 (10 min for talk, 10 min for exercise)

 2. What is a Mesh? - Learn about the PyVista data types and how you can use it to visualize almost anything.
 (15 min for talk, 10 min for exercise)